diegoroccia/salt-vagrant/README.md

 vagrant up
 ```

-this will spin up all the VM and run highstate on all the minions
+this will spin up all the VM. install salt, accept the keys, and run highstate on all the minions

 ### to connect to a node